bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 For instance, this can be used to flag PII information based on BIT.

-An attribute can be a reference to another base schema:
+An attribute can be a reference to another schema base:

 ```
 {